chienyuchen/TWB-PRS/README.md

 ## Traits

 PRS analysis is applied on fourteen traits selected from Taiwan Biobank.
-Quantitative traits are derived from the measurement directly, while binary traits are labelled using both measurements and self reports.
+Quantitative traits are derived from the measurements directly, while binary traits are labelled using both measurements and self reports.

 The distribution plots of quantitative traits are located at [figures/distribution](figures/distribution).
 Note that only values within &plusmn;5 standard deviation are plotted.